Luck and skill are connected: Why chance favours the prepared mind

 The full archive of my newsletter, covering psychology, philosophy, business and culture.
 Every post features a photo from my travels.

-Chess game.
-But at the highest levels, it's almost a game of luck. last Chess.
-If there was
+Chess is generally considered a game of skill.
+But at the highest levels, it’s almost a game of luck.

 Buying the future is usually cheaper than you think.
-Alexander Graham Bell sell the telephone to Western Union as soon
+Alexander Graham Bell tried to sell the telephone to Western Union

 Have you ever felt trapped by numbers?
 Metrics that at one point tracked success can begin to dictate it, chaining